mjzhao2019/SMS/README.md

-## SMS
+## MMQ

-This repository contains the code used in our paper: SMS: An Efficient Source Model Selection Framework in Model Database
+This repository contains the code used in our paper: Finding Materialized Models for Model Reuse

-We upload all the source code about SMS in three folders, i.e., Image Classification, Text Classification, and Image Regression.
+We upload all the source code about MMQ in three folders, i.e., Image Classification, Text Classification, and Image Regression.
 We also provide an experimental case in the folder Exp-Case.

 ## Environment